openwisp/ansible-wireguard-openwisp/README.md

 Using this role you can set up multiple WireGuard interfaces on the same machine that are managed by OpenWISP independently.
-You will have to ensure that the following role variables are unique for each play:
+You will have to ensure that the following role variables are unique for each playbook:

 - `openwisp2_wireguard_path`
 - `openwisp2_wireguard_flask_port`